vikmaksymenko/qa-test/README.md

 }
 ```
 Notice that the user name must match to the one, specified in the feature files.
-The path to the file should be specified in the env variable `PHONE_ACCOUNTS_FILE` or in the `.env`` file in the root of the project.
+The path to the file should be specified in the env variable `PHONE_ACCOUNTS_FILE` or in the `.env` file in the root of the project.

-Additionaly, you may update the base URL to the phone by setting `PHONE_BASE_URL` env variable.
+Additionaly, you may update the base URL to the phone app by setting `PHONE_BASE_URL` env variable.
 Default value is `https://phone.aircall.io/`.

 ### Running tests